anhlbt/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Lists and tuples are python structures that hold multiple items.
 Both are ordered and indexed.
-Tuples are unique because their elements are immuatable--they cannot be changed by reassignment.
+Tuples are unique because their elements are immuatable--once created, they cannot be changed by assignment.
 The elements of a list can be changed.
 Tuples can be used as dictionary keys, which must also be immutable.

 ---